 A local dentist visits each spring to help us learn good dental practices.
 And our favorite fireman and policeman from the town of Natick make a safety visit each year.

 Miss Marilyn, our creative dance and movement specialist has been providing aerobic exercise to the children of FACE since 1987.
 She spends 30 minutes with each class alternating Thursdays and Fridays each week.
 Some of her theme weeks include "Robots," "Hula," and "Elvis."
-Playful Tunes visits each class twice a month for music appreciation.
-Parents can learn more about Playful tunes at their interactive website.
-We love the playful tunes crew.
+Be Ahead of the Game also visits the center twice a month.
+This soccer based group works with the children to develop team building skills through exercise and fun.

 Bike Days are held a few times each year.
 On bike days children bring their bike from home.
-Every spring we do a Tike-A-Thon fundraiser for St. Judes and Pan Mass Challenge.
+Every spring we do a Tike-A-Thon fundraiser for St. Judes Childrens Hospital.
 This is a parent choice event and each year we donate over $1000.